sjsrey/ors/ors.md

 The expanse of science has given rise to new specializations that have developed innovative methods for mapping the body of scientific knowledge and its subfields.
-XXXrefs Although a review of these efforts is beyond the scope of this talk, I want to employ one particular approach to mapping high dimensional data, the body of scientific knowledge being a special case, onto a sphere XXX.
+Although a review of these efforts is beyond the scope of this talk, I want to employ one particular approach to mapping high dimensional data, the body of scientific knowledge being a special case, onto a sphere.
 This will serve as a metaphor for understanding the relationship between scientific collaborations between groups of scientists from different areas and the distances separating these collaborators in the knowledge space.
 By